Image by sasun bughdaryan from iStock

 Impact on others

 Making decisions alone is generally easier.
-When you’re the sole decision-maker, without involving others, and the decision’s outcome impacts only you, the process is simpler.
+The process is simpler when you’re the sole decision-maker, without involving others, and the decision’s outcome impacts only you.
 In contrast, making decisions in a social context is more complex.
 Factors like social scrutiny, considering the impact on others, balancing different preferences and opinions, and the potential effect on your reputation all add to the difficulty.

 Internal conflicts